MyPossibilitiesMyPossibilitiesMyPossibilitiesMyPossibilities

 Occupational therapy (OT) considers the complex relationship between the client, the activity, and the environment in which the activity takes place.
 Examples of OT interventions include:

-· helping a client with a disability to participate fully in school and social situations
+· Helping a client with a disability to participate fully in school and social situations

-· assisting a client following an injury or surgery to regain skills they need to function in their environment
+· Assisting a client following an injury or surgery to regain skills they need to function in their environment

 Occupational therapists contribute to the care of adults with intellectual and developmental disabilities (IDD) by focusing on activities and goals that are meaningful to the individuals and their families.
 Relevant performance areas include cognitive, sensory, perceptual, motor, and psychosocial activities.